luckylinux/workaround-zfs-on-luks-bug/README.md

 08. Disable `systemd-cryptsetup-generator` Generator
 09. (Re)Move `/usr/lib/systemd/system-generators/systemd-cryptsetup-generator`
 10. Symlinking `/etc/systemd/system-generators/systemd-cryptsetup-generator` to `/dev/null`
+11. Restoring/Replacing `rpool/ROOT/debian` from a similar & known working System that already underwent the Modification described in this Repository and "survived" the Reboot without Particular Issues

 Most of the work in this Repository (unfortunately) was on `usr/sbin/looptab-debug` to Troubleshoot these weird Boot-Time Issues.